-As arts therapists we can address these issues in different ways.
-We can offer our clients the possibility to engage in creative non-instrumental environmental activities, to learn how to see and create beauty around themselves, and how to develop effective self-regulatory skills and coping strategies that can be used both in therapy and in everyday life to improve and promote their health and well-being.
+As arts therapists, we can address these issues in different ways.
+We can offer our clients the possibility to engage in creative, non-instrumental environmental activities, to learn how to see and create beauty around themselves, and how to develop effective self-regulatory skills and coping strategies that can be used both in therapy and in everyday life to improve their health and well-being.

 We can also help our clients to enrich their ecological knowledge, develop their ecological consciousness and thus decrease their possible destructive impact on the natural environment and prevent risks of various physical and mental issues as a result of unsustainable ways of living and pathogenic environmental factors.
 We can do this, in particular, through waste reduction and an environmentally conscious attitude to our use of materials.

 Nature-assisted arts therapies recognize that people have the fundamental need and right to live in a “healthy,” beautiful and unthreatened environment, and that such a need and a right must be fulfilled.
-According to the tenets of sustainable development, the balance between economic growth, care for the environment and social well-being are interconnected and must be guaranteed.
+According to the tenets of sustainable development, economic growth, care for the environment and social well-being are interconnected and the maintenance of balance between them must be guaranteed.

 The eco-human approach as a new multi-professional theoretical framework.
 Defining human relationships to the environment

-According to the current definition of the eco-human approach [18, 22], individuals should be considered as living in relationship to the living environment, the web of life, and seeking to reveal their own selves. as well as their environmental subjectivity, through their reciprocal intersubjective communication.
+According to the current definition of the eco-human approach [18, 22], individuals exist in relationship to the living environment, the web of life, and seek to reveal their own selves, as well as their environmental subjectivity, through their reciprocal, intersubjective communication with nature.
 In doing so, they shape both the world and themselves.
-The eco-human approach is aimed at overcoming the environmental crisis and the crisis in the humanities by strengthening the links of the humanities with environmental knowledge and ecology.
-This implies the task of developing the ecological consciousness and sustainable lifestyle that characterize “environmental subjects,” individuals with an “ecological identity” [28, 29].
+The eco-human approach aims to overcome the environmental crisis and the crisis in the humanities by strengthening the links of the humanities with environmental knowledge and ecology.
+This implies the task of developing the ecological consciousness and sustainable lifestyles that characterize “environmental subjects,” individuals with an “ecological identity” [28, 29].

-According to Arne Næss, the underlying cause of the ecological crisis is the psychological organization of a personality which has been formed by industrialization and scientism.
-Accordingly, in order to overcome the environmental crisis, it is necessary to form a different psychological organization of the personality, based on the concept of environmental identity: eco-identity.
-This concept of eco-identity allows us to recognize and further develop theories that help (a) to exemplify a more ecological, or systems, view of the person, (b) offer an understanding of how an expanded self-concept might affect the functioning of individuals and their surrounding environment, and (c) suggest how self-constructs might be changed.
+According to Arne Næss, the underlying cause of the ecological crisis is the psychological organization of our personalities, which have been formed by industrialization and scientism.
+Accordingly, in order to overcome the environmental crisis, it is necessary to form a different psychological organization of personality, based on the concept of environmental identity or eco-identity.
+The concept of eco-identity allows us to recognize and further develop theories that help (a) to exemplify a more ecological, or systems, view of the person, (b) offer an understanding of how an expanded self-concept might affect the functioning of individuals and their surrounding environment, and (c) suggest how self-constructs might be changed.

 According to Levine [21, 22], poiesis indicates our basic capacity to shape the world.
 “The human being is distinct from other creatures in that it is not pre-adapted to a particular environment.
 Instead it has the ability to build radically different worlds suitable (or not) to life in a wide diversity of surroundings.
 In building its world, the human shapes the environment, and as it does so, it shapes itself.
 World building is self-building” [21, p.
 23-24].

-Based on the idea of poiesis, the concept of ecopoiesis (from the Greek words. “Οἶκος” - home, housing, and ποίησι – making, creating) is an important part of the eco-human approach, supporting the idea of humans as “environmental subjects” [18, 22].
-This concept is designed to provide the foundation necessary to consider humans in their relations with the living environment as willing and able to take care of their “earthly home.”
-It recognizes the need for humans and their habitat to become a niche in the life web and their need to live non-destructively with other species.
+Based on the idea of poiesis, the concept of ecopoiesis (from the Greek words “oἶκος” - home, housing, and ποίησι – making, creating) is an important part of the eco-human approach, supporting the idea of humans as “environmental subjects” [18, 22].
+This concept is designed to provide the foundation necessary to consider humans as willing and able to take care of their “earthly home.”
+It recognizes the need for humans and their habitat to become a niche in the life web and for humans to live non-destructively with other species.

-Ecopoiesis designates a quality and mechanism of the co-evolution of humans and nature, a conscious and responsible co-creation of humankind with nature, based on our physical, emotional and spiritual connection with it.
-Through ecopoiesis, human beings, together with nature and as part of it, continue and support themselves, but also various forms of earthly life and the eco-sphere.
-Creative acts, perceived from the ecopoietic perspective are rooted not so much in the need of individual creative “self-expression” in the traditional sense of this word, but in the motivation to support and serve nature and life and to achieve nonduality, a balance between natural and cultural milieu.
+Ecopoiesis designates a quality and mechanism of the co-evolution of humans and nature, a conscious and responsible co-creation of humankind with nature, based on our physical, emotional and spiritual connection with the natural world.
+Through ecopoiesis, human beings, with nature and as a part of it, continue their existence and support themselves, as well as diverse forms of earthly life and the eco-sphere.
+Creative acts, perceived from the ecopoietic perspective, are rooted not so much in the need of individual creative “self-expression,” in the traditional sense of this word, but in the motivation to support and serve nature and life and to achieve non-duality, a balance between the natural and cultural milieu.
 Ecopoiesis cannot be achieved without love for the Earth and for the beings that inhabit it, including ourselves.

 “Ecopoiesis shifts the focus from the ego, the ‘I’ that sees the world and writes about the world, to the world itself and how the world poietically writes itself, or poietically expresses itself.
 Ecopoiesis is the expression of the eco-sphere and we are always already part and parcel of that eco-sphere.”

 Ecopoiesis as a creative human function is expressed through humans’ initiatives to care for and respect the environment, and to see ecosystems as a source of health and well-being for themselves and others who belong to both the human and more-than-human worlds.
-It implies a fundamental human need and ability to connect to the web of life, to arrange the life space and do something meaningful, beautiful and healing, both for themselves and the ecosphere together with nature.
+It implies a fundamental human need and ability to connect to the web of life, to arrange the space around them to support life and to do something meaningful, beautiful and healing, both for themselves and the ecosphere.
 This can mean various things, in particular, gardening, animal encounters, simply spending more time in ecologically healthy settings, or more actively working on maintaining and restoring eco-health, and being involved in environmental action.
-The ecopoietic function can make one socio-politically active, able to engage further in eco-health promotion and to become an agent of change in the educational, public health and environmental spheres.
+The ecopoietic function can make one socio-politically active, able to engage further in eco-health promotion and to be an agent of change in the educational, public health and environmental spheres.

-As a constructive component of the eco-human approach, eco-human technologies can be defined as methods of transforming the human being in its attitude to the environment and itself.
-Eco-human technologies can be used in the field of pedagogy, psychology, medicine and other fields, in a wide cultural domain, forming environmental awareness and values, contributing to preserving and developing the human and natural resources of the planet .
+Eco-human technologies are an important component of the eco-human approach, and can be defined as methods of transforming human beings’ attitudes to the environment and to themselves.
+Eco-human technologies can be used in a wide cultural domain, including pedagogy, psychology, medicine and other fields, to form environmental awareness and values and contribute to the preservation and development of the human and natural resources of the planet .

 The role of the arts in providing meaningful human connection to nature

-The visual and performing arts as well as other forms of organized and meaningful human-environmental interaction existed in human history long before civilized mind came to an understanding of creative acts as primarily the result of individual activity.
-The wider environmental perception of the arts can be found both in many world traditions, especially in those characterized, “by ideas about the interconnectedness of all things, perpetual movement, impermanence, and how small and humble acts generate larger changes in the world” [26, p.12].
-Such perception of the arts is also implied in the contemporary environmental movement and represents perennial need of human beings to keep their intrinsic connection with nature around and in themselves.
+The visual and performing arts as well as other forms of organized and meaningful human-environmental interaction have existed in human history since long before ‘civilized’ minds came to an understanding of creative acts as primarily the result of individual activity.
+The wider environmental perception of the arts can be found in many world traditions, especially in those characterized, “by ideas about the interconnectedness of all things, perpetual movement, impermanence, and how small and humble acts generate larger changes in the world” [26, p.12].
+Such perception of the arts is also implied in the contemporary environmental movement and this demonstrates the perennial need of human beings to maintain their intrinsic connection with nature around and in themselves.

-Considerable similarity can be found between modern environmental and ecopsychological understanding of the arts and world traditions, with their environmental practices that support mind-body-spirit integration.
-Both contemporary ecotherapy and indigenous cultural traditions can be characterized in their perception of the arts as implying the vital function of supporting healthy bonds with nature, the web of life, and in doing so give voice and articulate meaning for earthly life.
-According to such a conception of the role of the arts, natural environments and various life forms can be highly attractive to humans not only due to their pragmatic value, but also to their aesthetic, emotional, and spiritual significance.
+Considerable similarity can be found between the understanding of the arts in modern environmental, ecopsychological theory and many world traditions that involve environmental practices that support mind-body-spirit integration.
+Both contemporary ecotherapy and indigenous cultural traditions perceive the arts as playing a vital role in supporting healthy human relationships to nature, the web of life, and in giving a voice and meaning earthly life.
+According to these conceptions, natural environments and diverse life forms are important to humans not only for pragmatic reasons, but also for their aesthetic, emotional, and spiritual significance.

-The role of the arts, in the context of creative/expressive arts therapies, in providing meaningful human connection to nature should be emphasized.
+It is also necessary to emphasize the role of the arts in the context of creative/expressive arts therapies as providing meaningful human connection to nature.
 The arts possess their own means of solving the environmental and human issues that face us.
-The spectrum of ways to engage with nature through the arts is wide and involves the participant engaging in different roles: from objective observer to active interventionist.
+The spectrum of ways to engage with nature through the arts is wide and involves the participant engaging in different roles from objective observer to active interventionist.
 The functions of the arts that can be relevant for the goals of ecological/nature-assisted arts therapies can be outlined as follows:

-The arts support meaningful action leading to changed perception of the natural environment.
-Study of the cultural history of humankind helps us to recognize that making art brings new meaning to human relations with nature; raises consciousness of our place in the natural world and our interdependence; encourages people to transcend their own personal problems and develop a sense of being part of a bigger whole, thus allowing the spiritual awareness of a relationship with the natural world; develop the self-directed need to be caring and to preserve and respect the natural world and develop lifestyles that will aid this .
-Making art with and in nature also helps to reach such goals of ecotherapy as facilitating healing and accomplishing well-being as an inner state of wellness, including a physical, mental and emotional state of consonance which exists in a healthy environment and is based on a harmonious connection with its ecology.
+The arts support meaningful action leading to a changed perception of the natural environment.
+Study of the cultural history of humankind helps us to recognize that making art brings new meaning to human relations with nature; making art increases our consciousness of our place in the natural world and our interdependence; it encourages people to transcend their own personal problems and develop a sense of being part of a bigger whole, thus allowing the spiritual awareness of a relationship with the natural world; it develops the self-directed need to be caring and to preserve and respect the natural world and develop lifestyles that will aid this process .
+Making art with and in nature also helps to reach the goals of ecotherapy such as facilitating healing and promoting well-being as an inner state of wellness, including a physical, mental and emotional state of consonance which exists in a healthy environment and is based on a harmonious connection with its ecology.

 According to environmental psychology, meaningful action is the opportunity to make a useful contribution to a genuine problem.
 It may involve being effective at a large scale (e.g. the choice of livelihood, a life-long struggle for environmental justice or food security, etc.), but perhaps more often it involves actions at a modest level (e.g. participating in a stewardship activity, community involvement, voting).
 The meaningfulness experienced is less a consequence of the scale of the effort involved and more about deriving a sense of making a difference, being listened to and respected, and feeling that we have a secure place within our social group.